insunaa/cmangos-wotlk-docker/README.md

 If they are not empty in the next step *rename* your `databases` directory to `databases_old`, then run `update_dbs.sh` again.
 When this is done run `db_restore.sh`.

 *IMPORTANT*: `db_restore.sh` works by first emptying the entire database and then adding the data from the 2 backup files.
-If these backups are not up-to-date or contain invalid SQL, this will make the `realmd` and `charactersdb` unusable.
+If these backups are not up-to-date or contain invalid SQL, this will make the `realmd` and `characters` dbs unusable.
 So be *absolutely sure* that you have renamed the folder with the original databases to avoid data loss.

 Carelessness in this process can and will delete all of your account data in these containers.